Delphi to contest pressure to file U.S. taxes despite UK tax base

 Delphi has also been in the news in recent months because it supplied to General Motors Co (GM.N) the defective ignition switches that were linked to at least 13 deaths.

-Delphi's shares were up about 1 percent at $67.87 in late morning trading on the New York Stock Exchange on Friday.
+Delphi's shares closed at $67.31 on Thursday on the New York Stock Exchange.

 (Reporting by Sagarika Jaisinghani and Sweta Singh in Bangalore; Editing by Kirti Pandey)